 Speak to local and online estate agents, look at property websites and check land auctions as a starting point.

-Investigate whether any land developers, local farmers or utility companies hold undeveloped land in the area you are interested in building in.
-If so, you should consider contacting them to find out whether they are open to offers.
+Have a look to see if any developers, farmers or utility companies have undeveloped land in the area.
+If so, you could contact them to find out whether they’re open to offers.

-It is also worth contacting your local council and checking the Homes & Communities Agency website to see whether they have any suitable plots for sale.
+It’s also worth contacting your local council and checking the Homes & Communities Agency website.
+Through these, you can see whether they have any suitable plots for sale.

-There is a good chance that you will already have an idea of the area in which you want to live, but it is still worth doing a bit of investigation before looking at specific plots:
+There’s a good chance that you already have an idea of where you want to live.
+But it’s still worth doing a bit of investigation before looking at specific plots.

-If you have a young family you should also check the local schools' catchment areas when you decide where to buy land
+If you have a young family you should also check the local catchment schools.

-There is little benefit to having a sizeable plot of land if you cannot access it.
+There’s little benefit to having a sizeable plot of land if you can’t access it.

-Before buying a property, check that there is access to public roads to allow you (and build traffic) to drive onto the site without having to pay for right of access over someone else's land.
+Before buying a plot to build your own house, check that there’s access from public roads.
+Access will allow you (and construction traffic) to drive onto the site without having to pay for right of access over someone else's land.